 - Give their Interview

-When you publish either of them, the guests will share it with their followers via social platforms, newsletters.
-In this way, you may not only refresh the appeal of your blog to your audience, but it could also increase your blog traffic and get you with backlinks.
+When you publish either of them, the guests will share it with their followers via social platforms and newsletters.
+In this way, you may not only refresh the appeal of your blog to your audience, but it could also get you the targeted blog traffic and earn backlinks.

-But it is not so easy as it sounds.
+But it is not as easy as it sounds.

 First, you need to build an authentic connection with the influencers, engage with their content on social media, and mention them in your articles.
-By doing so, you will be recognized in their eyes and gets easy to be accepted when you pitch them.
+You will be recognized in their eyes, and it gets easy to be accepted when you pitch them.